LunarG/VulkanSamples/CONTRIBUTING.md

 or you can run `run_all_tests.ps1` from a PowerShell window

 * Note that some tests may fail with known issues or driver-specific problems.
-  The idea here is that your changes shouldn't change the test results, unless that was the intent of your changes.
+  The idea here is that your changes should not change the test results, unless that was the intent of your changes.
 * Run tests that explicitly exercise your changes.
 * Feel free to subject your code changes to other tests as well!